'Can't Demolish House Just Because Somebody Is An Accused' : Supreme Court To Frame Pan-India Guidelines On 'Bulldozer Actions'

 During the hearing, the bench orally expressed concerns about resorting to house demolition as a punishment.

 Solicitor General of India Tushar Mehta, appearing for the State of Uttar Pradesh, said that the State's stand is clear from its affidavit which stated that merely because a person is alleged to be part of an offence, it can't be ground for demolition.
 "No immovable property can be demolished because owner/occupant is involved in offense," the SG read from the affidavit.
-SG said that in the cases mentioned in the petition filed against the UP Government, notices for violations were sent to the persons, and since they did not respond, the unauthorised constructions were demolished following the process in the municipal laws.
+The SG also said that in the cases mentioned in the petition filed against the UP Government, notices for violations were sent to the persons, and since they did not respond, the unauthorised constructions were demolished following the process in the municipal laws.

-Senior Advocate Dushyant Dave, appearing for Jamiat Ulema-i-Hind, said that several houses of persons were demolished in Delhi's Jahangirpuri immediately after the riots in April 2022 on the allegation that they had instigated riots.
+Senior Advocate Dushyant Dave, appearing for Jamiat Ulema-I-Hind, said that several houses of persons were demolished in Delhi's Jahangirpuri immediately after the riots in April 2022 on the allegation that they had instigated riots.

-Senior Advocate Chander Uday Singh, cited a case from Udaipur where a person's house was demolished because the tenant's son was accused of a crime.
+Senior Advocate Chander Uday Singh cited a case from Udaipur where a person's house was demolished because the tenant's son was accused of a crime.

 Before parting with the matter, an intervention application filed by the National Federation of Indian Women was also allowed by the Court.
 The Federation is represented by Advocates Nizam Pasha and Rashmi Singh.